 1 Borrowers must also meet financial eligibility criteria as established by HUD.

-2 You must live in the home as your primary residence, continue to pay required property taxes, homeowners insurance and maintain the home according to Federal Housing Administration requirements.
-Failure to meet these requirements can trigger a loan default that results in foreclosure.
+3 You must live in the home as your primary residence, continue to pay required property taxes, homeowners insurance, and maintain the home according to FHA requirements.
+Failure to meet these requirements can trigger a loan default that may result in foreclosure.